No, this is not a story about a holdup. Or maybe it is. It is, after all, about the high cost of life-saving drugs.

 Novartis argues that few patients actually pay the full cost of the drug.
 They also say that prices reflect the high cost of research and the value of a drug to patients.
 But, as we noted above, the main funding sources for Druker’s research was the government and non-profit organizations.

-Drug development costs
+Drug development costs vs the high cost of drugs

 The initial clinical trials were minuscule (about 100 patients) because of the excellent results the drug showed.
 The FDA approved the drug in a few months.
 This was a record time.